osgi/osgi.enroute.site/_services/org.osgi.service.cm.md

 ## Background

 Most people that first see the OSGi Configuration Admin find it a rather odd API.
 Most developers want to get their configuration somewhere and process it.
 Not in this API.
 The basic model is push (or in more trendy terms: async!).
 To get configuration, you register a Managed Service or a Managed Service Factory and then ... do nothing.
-One day, when the Configuration Admin feels like, it will call you with the configuration properties.
+One day, when the Configuration Admin feels like it, it will call you with the configuration properties.
 Only then you should start doing whatever you were supposed to be doing with those properties.
 Whenever there are new configuration properties, Configuration Admin will call you again.
 So Configuration Admin collapses the case of starting and getting your configuration and updating your configuration.
 It only knows how to update you with new properties.

 Lots of developers are upset about this model because they worry that Configuration Admin is not around and they have to "wait" forever (they're not waiting, they're just being ignored).
 Good designers are humble and just wait until it is their turn; they understand that certain aspects of the overall system should not be managed in each component.
 Bad designers have no clue what this means.
 In a proper OSGi enRoute design the component reacts to its configuration updates.